Riazzor/books_2_scrap/README.md

 I will show you on virtualenv for now :
 > pip install virtualenv
 >
-> virtualenv venv
+> virtualenv venv # create a folder named venv containing your virtual environment

 You can name it venv or any other name.
+Just make sure to replace it in the next command if you choose another name.

 On linux and mac :
 > source venv/bin/activate # to activate your environment